willvelida/tic-tac-toe/README.md

 ## Overview

 This project implements a terminal-based tic-tac-toe game using object-oriented design patterns.
-The current implementation focuses on core game mechanics with a robust, extensible architecture that supports future enhancements.
+The implementation features a robust, extensible architecture with complete testing coverage and professional-grade documentation.

 ## Technology Requirements